EtiennePerot/parcimonie.sh/README.md

 You can check [the original Parcimonie design document][Parcimonie design.mdwn] if you are wondering why this is needed.

+The **tl;dr** version: `gpg --refresh-keys` discloses your entire list of PGP keys to the keyserver you are using, as well as [whoever is wiretapping your connection][National Security Agency] if you are using an unencrypted protocol such as `hkp` (which is the default for most setups).
+That is a bad thing.

 ## Dependencies

 * [GnuPG] 2